dazuma/toys/toys/docs/guide.md

          long_desc: ["Long descriptions may have multiple lines.", "This is the second line."]

-See the above section on Descriptions for more information on how descriptions are rendered and word wrapped.
+See the [above section on Descriptions](#descriptions) for more information on how descriptions are rendered and word wrapped.

-Long descriptions may be unwieldly to write as a hash argument in this way.
-So Toys provides an alternate syntax for defining flags using a block.
+Because long descriptions may be unwieldly to write as a hash argument in this way, Toys provides an alternate syntax for defining flags using a block.

     flag :my_flag do
       flags "--my-flag"